dodona-edu/programmeursleerling/chapters/13 dictionaries/05 lookup speed/description/description.en.md

 choice if the main way to find something is by scanning items.
 The `in` operator seems easy and reads well, but if you use it to seek something in a long list, you better think again.

+[^9]: Technically, Python stores the keys for the dictionary in a
+    so-called "hash table."
+I will not explain the details here, and just tell you that a hash table allows for very fast look-up of keys at the cost of some memory.